kasia-omm/art-sea/README.md

 >**Persona 1** - Parent that wants to organise a birthday party for his/her child, living in Sligo or thin 30 min drive.
 He/She is looking for party where kids' creativity will be used to have time with their friends and create something they can bring home.
 The parent is looking for a party where all supplies are provided and minimum effort is required.
 They want to be able to book the party shortly after consulting the webpage.

-Persona 1 type user of the website will find all the relevant information on the page specifying the age, number of children required for party andprice per person.
+Persona 1 type user of the website will find all the relevant information on the page specifying the age, number of children required for party and price per person.
 This user will also find the timeline required to book the party.
 As this user most likely is juggling several things at once, providing information and ease of access to contact ArtSea to book the party is what they are looking for.

 >**Persona 2** - Birthday party organiser for partner, friend, parent, children where the birthday is round such as  18th, 21st,30th, 40th, 50th, 60th, 70th, etc. They are looking for party with a twist where the group will spend quality time together, making a piece of art and craft and have fun by possibly destroying it in the Craft and Destroy Room.
-This person wants to accomodate non-drinkers, creative people or those that prefer non-physical activities.
+This person wants to accommodate non-drinkers, creative people or those that prefer non-physical activities.
 Quality time with their party is more important than going out.
 They are looking for package with meal.

 Persona 2 type user wants to be able to book a birthday party that is customised to their needs.
-This users wants to be able to get in touch to discuss therfore easy access to contact form and telephone number was provided.
+This user wants to be able to get in touch to discuss therefore easy access to contact form and telephone number was provided.
 This user is potentially looking to dine after the party so there is a link given to partner local restaurant giving them the opportunity to book all in one package.
 Recommended to this user is Craft and Destroy room where party member can destroy piece of craft creating memories for life.

->**Persona 3** - Stag and Hen party oraniser, typically brother, sister of best friend.
+>**Persona 3** - Stag and Hen party organiser, typically brother, sister of best friend.
 They are looking for a fun, different stag or hen party with the emphasis on the party rather than craft.
 They would like to incorporate typical symbolic part of the stag and hen party in their package.<br>

 Persona 3 type user is looking for an activity for their party with a twist.
-User can quickly navigate to the video of the Craft and Destroy Room on the same page and get in tocuh to discuss the requirements.
+User can quickly navigate to the video of the Craft and Destroy Room on the same page and get in touch to discuss the requirements.
 Sample activities provided in the small gallery in this section allows the user to see what activities were chosen by previous party goers.
 This in turn helps the user make up their mind.

 >**Persona 4** - Person that was assigned a task of organising a corporate social event with a difference.
 They were given budget per person and number of people to attend the event.

-Persona 4 type of user is the not very common at ArtSea therfore section could be expanded in the future to attract more customers.
+Persona 4 type of user is the not very common at ArtSea therefore section could be expanded in the future to attract more customers.
 There is a statement on the website though, that these types of events are also offered and to get in touch through Contact Us form.

 >
 **Persona 5** - Group of friends that want to go away for the weekend, having fun, doing something different in a good location.
 They want to have fun and spend time together.